 This approach might work out for you if you know the language, you are aware of the local laws, and you know your way around in the French cadastral system.
-But if you want to buy with the help of a local broker or agent like us, we can advise you about the details.
+But if you want to buy with the help of a local broker or a regional service agent like us, we can advise you to be prudent about the details.
 Did the notary check the sizes of the plot and are you sure there are no debts on the property?
 Was there a certificate on asbestos and termites in the house and garage or annex?

 The right price for existing properties

-This profit tax starts with 30%, and the longer you own property, the lower Plus Value you pay.
+This profit tax starts with 20%, and the longer you own property, the lower ‘Plus Value’ you pay.
 But for you, being a buyer, the market is open, and everybody is free to negotiate.
 To get an average idea about the costs per square meter in the South of France, you could use a website like this for an indication, based upon the square meters of the house and the terrain.
-It does not include the value of a heated infinity pool, a Master Chef kitchen or a jacuzzi with endless sea views.
+It does not include the value of a heated infinity pool, a Master Chef kitchen, or a jacuzzi with endless sea views.
 But it will help you to understand the pricing.

 Renovation or renovated existing properties

 Every individual has a unique style, and your home only feels like home, if it matches your style.
 Maybe you are lucky, and you will find something that is so utterly magnificent, you won’t need to renovate as the property was already wholly renovated in the style you love.
 You could find existing properties that need to be finished or refreshed.

 Buying existing properties

 When you buy an existing apartment in a residential building, you will take over the rights and obligations of the previous owner.
 In the residential association, co-owners look after the construction and its maintenance.
-Check with the owner the work that was done and what needs to be done shortly.
+Check with the owner about the work that was done and what needs to be done shortly.
 If the roof or sewer canals must be renewed, you could face extra costs.

 La Promesse de Vente is a unilateral promise by the seller.
 Seller agrees with this “Promise of Sale” that he agrees to sell the property at a certain price for a given period.
 The buyer pays 10% and gets a period of 7 days to rethink the decision and stop the buying process.
 If the notarial deed is on for signing, your 10% of the purchase amount will be deducted and you will pay the remaining amount.
-If you do not provide a timely notice of cancellation and you have no decisive reasons (such as reserve funding) then you will be in default and the seller may retain your 10% deposit.
+If you do not provide timely notice of cancellation and you have no decisive reasons (such as reserve funding) then you will be in default and the seller may retain your 10% deposit.
 Source

 If you want to choose from quality existing properties, you can work with Living on the Côte d’Azur.
 We’ve been active in French Riviera real estate since 2006 and only work with professionals.
-Our services to find suitable existing properties.
+Our services connect you with 500 real estate agents, so we have a powerful network to find suitable existing properties.